spolt/kodlamaio_Mernis/README.md

 *NOTE: You can do that --> Help -> Install new Software -> Select you current eclipse version on the drop down field -> And pick there all you need
    If you want to create java web services, the following selections could be useful:
-  -JAX-WS DOM Tools
+  - JAX-WS DOM Tools
-  -JAX-WS Tools
+  - JAX-WS Tools
-  -JSF Tools
+  - JSF Tools
-  -WAR Products
+  - WAR Products
-  -WST Server Adapters
+  - WST Server Adapters